-About 2 years ago, my eyes were opened to the modern way of understanding how governments use money, and I came to realise that for years we have all been told an utterly false version of Economics.
-A fairytale, really, that I used to believe as much as anyone.
+About 2 years ago, my eyes were opened to the modern way of understanding how governments use money, and I have been studyimg it ever since.
+I came to realise that for years we have all been told an utterly false version of Economics.
+A dark fairytale, really, that I used to believe as much as anyone.
 The modern understanding is mainly in the area known as Modern Monetary Theory (MMT).

-I am not any kind of qualified economist, but on this blog I aim to explain the modern understanding of government finances in a way that everyone, I hope, can get hold of.
+I am not a qualified economist, but on this blog I aim to explain the modern understanding of government finances in a way that everyone, I hope, can get hold of.
 For people who would rather go to the dentist than read an economics textbook.
 The pieces in this blog are usually a maximum 5-minute read.

-This blog is for educational and campaigning purposes only, and is entirely non-commercial, non-profit-making.
+This blog is for educational and information-sharing purposes only, and is entirely non-commercial, non-profit-making.

 To read more information from real professional economists, and others, please have a look at my links page.